Chicago mayor's race shows impact of crime in COVID's wake

 Like many U.S. cities, Chicago saw violent crime increase during the pandemic, recording a 25-year high of 797 homicides in 2021, though the number decreased last year and the city has a lower murder rate than others in the Midwest, such as St. Louis.
 There are still major concerns about an increase in robberies and carjackings and a sense that criminals seem to have grown bolder, striking in neighborhoods that haven’t historically been high targets.

+Vallas, the only white candidate, performed best Tuesday in predominantly white neighborhoods that are home to large numbers of police officers and other city workers.
+Johnson, who is Black, did well in white, liberal areas on the city’s north side and got just enough support everywhere else to stay in second, while Lightfoot won areas with higher Black populations on the south and west sides.

-Johnson, 46, a former teacher and union organizer who sits on the Cook County Board of Commissioners, is Black.
-Speaking to supporters Tuesday, he recalled teaching at a school in Chicago’s Cabrini Green, a former downtown public housing complex where students could look out the windows to see one of the wealthiest neighborhoods in the city, and having a student tell him he “should be teaching at a good school” instead.
+Johnson, 46, is a former teacher and union organizer who sits on the Cook County Board of Commissioners.
+Speaking to supporters Tuesday, he recalled teaching at a school in Chicago’s Cabrini Green, a former downtown public housing complex where students could see through their windows one of the wealthiest neighborhoods in the city, and having a student tell him he “should be teaching at a good school” instead.

-“We are going to finally retire this tale of two cities,” Johnson said at his own victory party Tuesday night.
+“We are going to finally retire this tale of two cities,” Johnson said at his own victory party.
 “No matter where you live, no matter what you look like, you deserve a better, stronger, safer Chicago.”

-Vallas, 69, is the former CEO of the Chicago Public Schools and led school districts in New Orleans, Philadelphia and Bridgeport, Connecticut.
-The son of Greek immigrants, he was the only white candidate in a nine-person field.
-Vallas has two sons who were police officers — one of whom is now a firefighter — and was a consultant to the Fraternal Order of Police when the union was negotiating a new contract.
+Vallas, 69, is the former CEO of the Chicago Public Schools and led school districts in New Orleans and Philadelphia.
+The son of Greek immigrants, he has two sons who were police officers — one of whom is now a firefighter — and was a consultant to the Fraternal Order of Police when the union was negotiating a new contract.

 Vallas said he wants to rebuild trust between the community and the Chicago Police Department, which is under a federal consent decree to reform its practices after a long history of abuse, particularly in Black and Hispanic neighborhoods.